vikrant-d1/fullstack-interview-resources/react/reactHooks/README.md

 ### 1. Use the use memo

-Using memo will cause React to skip rendering a component if its props have not changed.
+Using memo will cause React to skip rendering a component if its props have not changed.This can improve performance.

 ```javascript
 const Item = memo(({id, value, onChange}) => {